2ndQuadrant/pg_stat_plans/README.rst

 stored query text of the originating query's execution) with a different ``search_path`` setting to that used for the original execution.
 The ``had_our_search_path`` column of the pg_stat_plans view indicates if this will happen for the entry should the function be called.
+Note, however, that due to a technical limitation, support for this is not available for PostgreSQL 9.0, and on that version the ``had_our_search_path`` column will always be NULL.

 Possibility of hash collisions, stability of planids
 ----------------------------------------------------